fvmformal/fvm/doc/sphinx/source/complexityreduction.rst

-There are many use cases for this: the design is very large and can be **reduced without affecting functionality** (for example, a FIFO of depth 1024 vs. a FIFO of depth 16), **reducing waiting times** in designs that cause cycles where nothing happens, **reducing the values that signals can take** with assumes to reduce the state space...
+There are many use cases for this: the design is very large and can be **reduced without affecting functionality** (for example, a FIFO of depth 1024 vs. a FIFO of depth 16), **reducing waiting times** in designs that have cycles where nothing happens, using assumes to **reduce the range values that signals can take** to reduce state space...
 It is a basic, but fundamental technique.

 How to do it
 ------------

-From `formal.py` we can add different configurations with :py:func:`fvm.FvmFramework.add_config`:
+In our ``formal.py`` script we can add different design configurations with :py:func:`fvm.FvmFramework.add_config`:

 .. code-block:: python